peol/core-assisted-prescription/K8s/README-AZURE.md

 ## Create the AKS Cluster

-**NOTE**: In the steps that follow it is assumed that the Azure Resource Group used is named `assisted-rg` and that the AK cluster created is called `assisted-cluster`.
+**NOTE**: In the steps that follow it is assumed that the Azure Resource Group used is named `assisted-rg` and that the AKS cluster created is called `assisted-cluster`.
 If other names are used, commands etc must be changed accordingly.

 Before creating the cluster a new Application Registration must be done, followed by creating a Service Principal.